mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-When creating a report, please fill in part 1 with as much information as possible.
-Other parts will be filled by our software developers.
+When creating a report, please fill in parts 1 and 2 with as much information as possible.

 ### 1. Bug report

-Description: [A clear and concise description of what the bug is]
+Description: [A clear and concise description of the problem reported.]
+Expected behavior: [A clear and concise description of what you expected to happen.]
+Is the problem repeatable: [Yes/No. Optionally steps to reproduse; for example 1.
+Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error]

+Did it cause an incident to the patient?
+[Yes/No. If yes, please write details about the incident.]

+Screenshots:
+[If applicable, add screenshots to help explain the problem.]

 Additional information (when applicable):
-- Is the problem repeatable: [Yes/No]
-- Sensotrend Uploader version: [f.ex.
-2.33.0-beta]
+- Sensotrend Uploader version: [for example 2.33.0-beta]
-- Device used as a data source: [f.ex.
-FreeSyle Libre or CareSens Dual using Bluetooth]
+- Device used as a data source: [for example FreeSyle Libre or CareSens Dual using Bluetooth]
-- Operation system: [f.ex Win10 or Mac]
+- Operation system: [for example Win10, or MacOS Catalina, or Linux Ubuntu 20.04]
-- Did the bug cause an incident to the patient?
-[Yes/No. If yes, please write details about the incident here]

-Screenshots:
-[If applicable, add screenshots to help explain the problem]
+- Possible other system information:

-### 2. Requirement analysis by software developer
+### 2. Requirements and dependencies
+Known dependencies for
+- functional:
+- performance:
+- usability:
+- safety:
+Potential risks to the patient:
+Dependencies on other parts of the SW:
+Target schedule of the correction:

+### 3. Implementation details
 Correction plan:
-Target schedule:
-Dependencies on other parts of the SW:

-### 3. Software control after implementation

 ### 3.1.
 OWASP top 10
 [https://github.com/OWASP/www-project-top-ten/blob/master/index.md](url)